Can Stress Cause Type 2 Diabetes?

 By elevating blood sugar levels and promoting unhealthy habits like poor eating and lack of exercise, stress creates the perfect environment for insulin resistance and, eventually, type 2 diabetes.

-In my personal journey, I found that managing stress was just as important as diet and exercise in controlling my blood sugar levels naturally
+In my personal journey, I found that managing stress was just as important as blood sugar support supplement and exercise in controlling my blood sugar levels naturally

 Recognizing the signs of stress and finding ways to manage it—whether through mindfulness, physical activity, or simply taking time for yourself—can help reduce your risk of developing type 2 diabetes.